rossta/webpackersurvival.guide/content/orientation/pain.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Rails 5.1 will ship with Yarn to manage JS dependencies and --webpack to compile app-like JS via Webpacker: <a href="https://t.co/iWFNgO87d3">https://t.co/iWFNgO87d3</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/808348184481124352?ref_src=twsrc%5Etfw">December 12, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It took until early 2021 for there to be an official Rails guide
+It took until early 2021 for there to be an official Rails guide.
+There has been some community-driven documentation buried in the Webpacker repository.

 Rails developers has been missing a single authority for getting their Webpacker questions answered—until now!